AtliOskarsson/Linux-Lokaverkefni/README.md

 ## squirrelmail

-I was able to get the squirrelMail up but did no have time to get users to work
+I was able to get the squirrelMail up but did not have time to get users to work

 ![alt text](https://github.com/AtliOskarsson/Linux-Lokaverkefni/blob/master/Photos/squirrelmail.PNG)